rathboma/rathboma.github.com/_posts/2016-02-09-python-tutorial.md

 I have two datasets:

-1. User information (id, email, language, location)
+1. Users (id, email, language, location)
-2. Transaction information (transaction-id, product-id, user-id, purchase-amount, item-description)
+2. Transactions (transaction-id, product-id, user-id, purchase-amount, item-description)

 Given these datasets, I want to find the number of unique locations in which each product has been sold.
 To do that, I need to join the two datasets together.

 Previously I have implemented this solution [in java][7], [with hive][8] and [with pig][9].
 The java solution was ~500 lines of code, hive and pig were like ~20 lines tops.

-The [Python article][13] i mentioned earlier does not solve this problem.
-It has a focus on understanding the basics of working with Hadoop-streaming and Python.
+My [beginners guide to python MapReduce][13] does not solve this problem, but provides a more gentle introduction to running MapReduce with Python.
+Start there if you're just getting started with these concepts.

 ## The Python Solution

-Again, this article is a follow up for my [earlier article][13] on [Python][1] that shows the basics of using Python for map reduce in Hadoop.
-Please refer to it to gather basic understanding on how to write mappers and reducers in Python for Hadoop.
-Here we focus on implementing join and count distinct by key in Python and will assume some preliminary understanding of hadoop-streaming.
+This solution assumes some preliminary understanding of hadoop-streaming and python, and uses concepts introduced in my [earlier article][13].

 ## Demonstration Data

-As previously (and here we mean "versus" the solutions [in java][7], [with hive][8] and [with pig][9]) we use two datasets called `users` and `transactions`.
+As in previous articles ([java MR][7], [hive][8] and [pig][9]) we use two datasets called `users` and `transactions`.

 {% highlight bash %}
-users
+> cat users
 1	matthew@test.com	EN	US
 2	matthew@test2.com	EN	GB
 3	matthew@test3.com	FR	FR